LairChen/Infinity/README.md

 ### Introduction

-Infinity has contributed a platform to integrate the generation capability of large language models with our real-world business data, including finance, taxation and customer service, etc.
+Infinity has contributed a platform to integrate the generation capability of large language models with your real-world business data, including finance, taxation and customer service, etc.

 With Infinity, you can train models to connect to your downstream jobs, and provide corresponding service.